-Most businesses starting in New York that are selling a product or offering certain services will need to register for a sales tax Certificate of Authority.
-This is commonly referred to as a seller’s permit, sales tax permit, sales tax license, sales tax number or sales tax registration.
+Most businesses starting in New York selling a product or offering certain services will need to register for a sales tax Certificate of Authority.
+This is commonly referred to as a seller’s permit, sales tax permit, sales tax license, sales tax number, or sales tax registration.

-Check out the rest of this guide to find out who needs a sales tax certificate of authority, what products and services are taxable, how to register for a permit and reporting requirements.
+Check out the rest of this guide to find out who needs to register as a sales tax vendor, what products and services are taxable, how to register for a New York sales tax permit, and the reporting requirements.

 Who needs a sales tax Certificate of Authority in New York?